kirushenski/gatsby-starter-vadyan/README.md

 ### 🚦 CI/CD

-CI/CD includes validation checks (linting, type checking, unit and E2E testing), auto deploys of Storybook to Chromatic and Lighthouse checks.
+CI/CD includes validation checks (linting, formatting, type checking, unit and E2E testing), auto deploys of Storybook to Chromatic and Lighthouse checks.
 All these goes on pushes / pull requests in master branch.
 You can find Github Actions workflow in `.github/main.yml`.

 Of course all of these is a personal thing, and you can create your own CI/CD process from scratch.
 Starter's purpose is just providing sensible defaults and at least give ready to use setup to future myself.